pomma89/dessert/README.md

 Current maintainers of the project are [Alessio Parma](http://pomma89.altervista.org/) and [Giovanni Lagorio](http://www.disi.unige.it/person/LagorioG/).
 Since we do not have too much manpower and time to invest in this project, our current goals are to maintain a working "clone" of the release 3.0 of SimPy.

 For the same reasons, documentation is pretty short: in any case, please refer to our working examples ([C#](https://github.com/pomma89/Dessert/tree/master/Dessert.Examples.CSharp), [F#](https://github.com/pomma89/Dessert/tree/master/Dessert.Examples.FSharp), [VB.NET](https://github.com/pomma89/Dessert/tree/master/Dessert.Examples.VisualBasic), [Boo](https://github.com/pomma89/Dessert/tree/master/Dessert.Examples.Boo)) to get a better insight of what you can do with Dessert, and how the code really resembles the one you could write with SimPy.

-### Side project: Armando

-By using the magic [IronPython](https://ironpython.codeplex.com/) library, we pushed Dessert a step further, that is, we created a DES engine which is able to run **unmodified** SimPy simulations on Dessert.
-Initial tests show that, at least under Windows, Armando yields better performance than SimPy.

 Quick example
 -------------